Prepare for Vaping Products Duty and the Vaping Duty Stamps Scheme

 If you’re an overseas manufacturer who wants to attach vaping duty stamps as part of your manufacturing process, you’ll have to appoint a UK representative to apply for approval for the Vaping Duty Stamps Scheme.
 The UK representative will buy vaping duty stamps on your behalf.

-If we approve the application, the UK representative will be able to buy vaping duty stamps from a specialist supplier chosen by HMRC.
-We’ll tell you who the supplier is before 1 April 2026.
+If we approve the application, the UK representative will be able to buy vaping duty stamps from the specialist supplier chosen by us.

 You can find out more in the ‘Manufacturing vaping products overseas to send and sell in the UK’ section.

-Vaping duty stamps will also have a digital feature, such as a QR code, which must be scanned at set points in the supply chain for information to be uploaded.
+Vaping duty stamps will also have a data matrix digital feature, which must be scanned at set points in the supply chain for information to be uploaded.

 The businesses who are responsible for the vaping products at these points must scan the stamp to let HMRC check where the vaping products have been, and who is responsible for them.